Holothuroid/Covella/README.md

 ### Calendars and Eras
-Now, we can turn it into a calendar.
+Now, let's turn it into a calendar.

     val simpleCalendar = Calendar(standardYear)

 That will work, but now all years are the same.
-To amend our first attempt, we first need a `leapYear`.
+To amend that first attempt, we first need a `leapYear`.
 We can construct it like the standard year but with a different Feburary.
 Then we need a way to define our leap rule or "intercalation", if you feel fancy.

      val moreAdvancedEra = Era given divisibleBy(4) have leapYear default standardYear